-A drawdown lifetime mortgage offers more freedom than a lump sum plan, allowing you to release money when you like.
+A drawdown lifetime mortgage offers more freedom than a lump sum plan, allowing you to release money when you need it.
 Firstly, you agree an overall sum of money you can borrow.
-You can take an initial lump sum and then withdraw smaller amounts when you need it (subject to minimum amounts).
+You can then take an initial lump sum and then release smaller amounts when needed (subject to minimum amounts).

-As interest only accrues on the money you've released, you could potentially save a considerable amount in interest over the lifetime of the mortgage.
+If you’re worried about drawdown lifetime mortgage interest rate accrual, it’s important to note that the interest only accrues on the money you've released.
+This means you could potentially save a considerable amount in interest over the lifetime of the mortgage.

 In addition to the features and considerations of a lifetime mortgage, the details of a drawdown lifetime mortgage are as follows:

-- These plans can help you organise your finances, so you may not miss out on means-tested benefits
+These plans could help you organise your finances, so you may not miss out on means-tested benefits.

-- You can use the money you release for any purpose and can cover specific expenses, including home improvements or to pay university fees
+You can use the money in a variety of ways and can cover specific expenses, including home improvements or to pay university fees.

 Why choose a drawdown lifetime mortgage?